KevinNovak/Linguini/README.md

 ### Common References (COM)

 Common References are handy when you want to use the same word/phrase across _multiple_ language files.
-Links are a good place to use Common References, since links are typically displayed alongside translated text, but often stay the same regardless of language.
+For example, links are a good place to use Common References, since links are typically displayed alongside translated text, but often stay the same regardless of language.

 To use Common References, create a file that matches your language file names, but use `common` as the language code.
 For example: `lang.common.json`.